Refrigerator Truck Accidents

 If you are injured in a refrigerator truck accident, you may be able to win compensatory damages, including pain and suffering, loss of income, loss of earning capacity, medical expenses, and household services.
 In some cases, it may be possible to recover punitive damages as well for intentional and egregious conduct.
 For example, if a refrigerator truck company knew that a driver routinely did drugs while hauling cargo but did not take any disciplinary steps, and as a result innocent people were hurt, it might be appropriate for the court to award punitive damages.Retain a Los Angeles Attorney for Your Motor Vehicle Collision Case

 Refrigerator truck accidents can have devastating consequences in Los Angeles and elsewhere in Southern California.
-At Sharifi Firm, PLC, our experienced motor vehicle collision attorneys may be able to help you recover compensation from the parties responsible for your injuries.
+At Sharifi Firm, APC, our experienced motor vehicle collision attorneys may be able to help you recover compensation from the parties responsible for your injuries.
 Contact us online or call us at 1-866-422-7222.
 We also represent people in Temecula, Rancho Cucamonga, San Bernardino, Glendale, Covina, and Riverside, among other cities.